Where to Stay in Kyoto First Time: 7 Best Areas

 Arashiyama Bamboo Grove

-Located in the far west of Kyoto on the foot of the Arashiyama Mountains, the beautiful suburb is not a popular area to stay in Kyoto for first time tourists.
-But if you want to stay close to nature, it’s good to stay a night or two.
+Arashiyama is a beautiful suburb, located in the far west of Kyoto on the foot of the Arashiyama Mountains.
+It is not a popular area to stay in Kyoto for first time tourists, but if you want to stay close to nature, it’s good to stay a night or two.

-Located just outside the bamboo forest is the UNESCO World Heritage Site Tenryu-Ji temple.
-This sprawling Zen temple is one of the five major temples of Kyoto with a beautiful garden and fantastic mountain views.
+To the east of Kameyama-kōen lies the UNESCO World Heritage Site Tenryu-Ji temple.
+It is a sprawling Zen temple and is one of the five major temples of Kyoto with a beautiful garden and fantastic mountain views.

-The Jojako-ji Temple is a small temple built in the 16th century, famous for its autumn leaves.
+Another popular temple is the Jojako-ji Temple, a small temple built in the 16th century, famous for its autumn foliage.
 It has a small pagoda and is surrounded by greenery.

-Hozugawa River Boat Ride is a 16km long, two hours sightseeing by boat to explore the fabulous scenery of the Tanba-Kameoka, Arashiyama area.
-You can combine it with the Sagano Romantic Train Trip on the way back.
+You can take the Hozugawa River Boat Ride, a 16km long, two hours sightseeing by boat to explore the fabulous scenery of the Tanba-Kameoka.
+It is recommend to combine it with the Sagano Romantic Train Trip on the way back.

-Monkey Park Iwatayama, Okochi Sanso Villa, Okochi Sanso Garden, Nisonin Temple, Kameyama-koen Park, Tenzan-no-yu Onsen are some of the attractions that you can visit while in Arashiyama.
+Other points of interest area Okochi Sanso Villa, Okochi Sanso Garden, Nisonin Temple, Kameyama-koen Park, Tenzan-no-yu Onsen.

 Best places to stay in Kyoto in Arashiyama: